Showing posts with label Tour Scotland Inverness. Show all posts

 View the most recent Tour Scotland photographs.

-Old Photographs Caledonian Canal Scotland
+Old Photograph Caledonian Canal Scotland

 Old photograph of the Caledonian Canal near Inverness, Scotland.
 The Caledonian Canal was originally cut to link Scotland's east and west coasts by men with an eye to trade.
 Among its many users were herring fishermen who followed fish migrations coast to coast using the canal as a short-cut.
 There was also a thriving tourist trade through the canal.
 Holidaymakers from as far south as Glasgow would sail down the Clyde and the Crinan Canal, then up the west coast and through the Caledonian Canal to Inverness.
 Thanks to use by Queen Victoria, this became known as the Royal Route.